Project Management Jobs

 There are also international companies operating in South Africa that need local project managers, especially in construction, manufacturing, energy, and mining.

 Likewise, many South African companies expand into the rest of the African continent.
-It is especially here that project managers are employed to supervise local projects in these neighbouring countries.
+Project managers are then employed to supervise local projects in other African countries.
 Companies rapidly expanding in Africa include:

 - Standard Bank